Welcome

 Personal profit gained by a fiduciary in connection with their position and without proper beneficiary consent.

 A fiduciary must never put themselves in a situation where their own interests might conflict with their trust duties, nor make any personal profits without full consent from the beneficiaries.
+The emphasis is on avoiding even the possibility of conflict.
+If a trustee takes up an opportunity or uses inside information acquired as a trustee to make money, the profit is held on constructive trust for the beneficiaries and must be accounted for.

 Core Fiduciary Duties of Trustees

 • No Unauthorized Profit: Trustees must not obtain, directly or indirectly, any profit from their position apart from expressly authorized fees.
+This includes profits from renewing leases, exploiting insider information, commissions, or directors’ fees arising from a shareholding held for the trust.

 • Avoidance of Conflicts: Trustees must avoid circumstances where there is even a possibility that their own interests may compete with the interests of the trust.
+The prohibition is strict and applies irrespective of fairness or market value.

 • Duty of Full Disclosure: Trustees are required to account transparently for their conduct and disclose any potential or actual conflicts or gains.
+Informed consent must be based on full disclosure and be genuinely free.

 Worked Example 1.1